Discover the best trails and essential gear for hiking adventures in the Pacific Northwest

 Safety Tips

 Hiking presents unique challenges including rapidly changing weather, river crossings, wildlife encounters, and remote terrain.
-These safety guidelines will help you navigate these challenges and return home safely from every adventure.
+These safety tips will help you understand some of the challenges and prepare accordingly to ensure your safe return and a better expereience.

 Trail essentials: daypack, hydration, nutrition, navigation, sun protection, layered clothing, head lamp, first aid, fire starter, emergency blanket